twrchtrwyth/pelican/content/pages/books.md

 Summary: A list of books I have read/am reading.
 ---

-This is a list of books and/or short stories I can recall reading, which probably means I enjoyed them.
+This is a list of books and/or short stories that I can recall reading, which probably means I enjoyed them.

 ## Before records began